 3. Update spending and saving categories

 The ultimate goal here is to make sure I’m not spending more than I’m making so I’m able to save money each month.
-Using the trend information I gathered from the previous year I'm able to- Create new categories need for areas where I’m now spending money or for additional income
+Using the trend information I gathered from the previous year I'm able to- Create new categories needed for areas where I’m now spending money or for additional income

-- Remove categories where I’m no longer spending money or for income streams that are no longer valid.
+- Remove categories where I’m no longer spending money or for income streams that are no longer valid

-- Consolidate categories for things that may now be bundled together or shouldn’t have been separated in the first place.
+- Consolidate categories for things that may now be bundled together or shouldn’t have been separated in the first place

 I’ll also dive into each of the categories to see if my budgeted amounts make sense.
 I don’t want to budget too much or too little as that could throw off my whole budget.

-0 Comments
+0 comments

 Spam comments and comments with links promoting other sites will be deleted by the moderator.